 Security window film is composed of one or more layers of polyester film, laminated together with special adhesives.
-The thickness of the film ranges from 4 mils (100 micron) to 14 mils (350 micron) or more.
-In general, the thicker the film is, the higher the degree of break, tear, and puncture strength.
+The thickness of the film ranges from 4 mils (100 microns) to 14 mils (350 microns) or more.
+In general, the thicker the film is, the higher the degree of break, tear and puncture strength.

 How effective is security window film against a break-in?